 Snowflake provides a full set of SQL commands for managing users and security.
 These commands can only be executed by users who are granted roles that have the OWNERSHIP privilege on the managed object.
 This is usually restricted to the ACCOUNTADMIN and SECURITYADMIN roles.

 However, individual users are able to perform the following tasks for themselves:

 - Change their password (only through the web interface).

-- View their user information (via DESC USER).
+- View their user information (via DESCRIBE USER).